screamingtools/docs/twitter/usage/quotas-and-limitations.md

 There's no consequence for exceeding the quota, but you will be blocked from further scraping when it is maxed out
 :::

-:::success
-This quota seems to be slow at updating, so you can try to push through scrapes as quickly as possible before it updates

-There's no consequence for exceeding the quota, but you will be blocked from further scraping when it is maxed out
+:::error
+the command line will output `[🐸/tscrape]: Error 404 - No tweets found.` if the quota has been maxed out.
 :::

-## Managaing Quotas & Api
+## Managaing Quotas & API keys

-We have a DesignDev twitter developer account; login info stored on [zoho](https://vault.zoho.com).
+We have a DesignDev twitter developer account; login info and API keys stored on [zoho](https://vault.zoho.com).

 Log into the [Developer Portal Dashboard](https://developer.twitter.com/en/portal/dashboard) to monitor quota usage and API keys.

 From here you can see:

-- quota limits
+- Quota limits
-- number of tweets pulled so far this month/period
+- Number of tweets pulled so far this month/period
-- date when usage quota will reset
+- Date when usage quota will reset